apache/logging-log4cxx/admin/releasing.md

     - check https://dist.apache.org/repos/dist/dev/logging/log4cxx
 1. Raise a vote on the mailing list (dev@logging.apache.org)
    - Using [this template](MailTemplate.txt)
+   - Set the e-mail to `Plain text mode`
 1. Wait 72 hours (the minimum)
 1. When the vote has 3 or more +1's, announce the result
    - Using [this template](MailTemplate.Result.txt)